wp-plugins/wpbook/README.txt

 regular domain and comments made by users inside Facebook are all shown to users of either "view" of your content.

-Facebook users can also - at their option - add a profile tab to their profile, using the "add profile tab" button at the top of the default canvas page.
+Facebook users can also - at their option - add a profile tab to a Facebook page, using the "add profile tab" button at the top of the default canvas page.
+(NOTE: Facebook no longer allows the addition of tabs by applications to the Facebook profiles of individual users).

 WPBook also post notifications automatically to your wall, or the wall of pages for which you are an admin, to which you've added the app, and